 ABOUT RAIL CONNECT

-Available in print and online formats, the features are informative and relevant, keeping you abreast of significant issues within the entire UK rail industry.
-In addition to market specific features, each edition contains regular sections focusing on health & safety, law, training and recruitment.
+Available both in print and online, the features are informative and relevant, keeping you abreast of significant issues within the entire UK rail industry.
+In addition to market specific features, each quarterly edition contains a main feature that links with a popular topic within the rail Industry at the specific period in time and also contains regular sections focusing on freight, health & safety, law, training & recruitment and technology.

 NEWS FROM THE RAIL INDUSTRY